Rest energy effects for non-relativistic Fermi fields in external potentials: GLL equation with external potentials

 For $l=0$, i.e. for S-states, the condition (\ref{condition}) reduces to

 where

 The bound states spectrum is given by

-The values of ${\rho}$ satisfying Eq.(\ref{simcondition}) can be found graphically \cite{flugge}.
-The number of bound states depends on the depth and width of the original well potential given by Eq.(\ref{sphwello}), i.e. on $\bar{\varphi}_0$ and ${\xi}_0$, as well as on the rest energy represented by the parameter ${\mu}^2$.
-As we can see from Figures 3 and 4, the larger ${\mu}^2$, the deeper the effective potential well and the more energy levels in it.
-The number of energy levels also increases with increasing either $\bar{\varphi}_0$ or ${\xi}_0$ or both of them.
+The values of ${\rho}$ satisfying Eq.(\ref{simcondition}) can be found graphically.
+As in the case of the Schr\"odinger equation for a spherical well, the number of bound states depends on the depth and width of the original well potential, i.e. on $\bar{\varphi}_0$ and ${\xi}_0$.
+In addition, the bound state spectrum depends on the rest energy represented by the parameter ${\mu}$.
+As we can see from Figures 1 and 2, the larger ${\mu}$, the deeper the effective potential well and the more energy levels in it.
+For given values of $\bar{\varphi}_0$ and ${\xi}_0$, there is always a value of ${\mu}$ given by Eq.(\ref{orig}) for which the bound state spectrum of the Schr\"odinger equation with the potential given by Eq.(\ref{sphwello}) is reproduced.
+In Figure 2, this is represented by the set of parameters $(2)$.

 It can been seen graphically that only when

 or